Getting ready for your first lesson and wondering you have the right English horseback riding clothes?

-I was around 6 or 7 at the time – I don’t remember exactly.
-But I do remember that I must have checked my outfit and my boots and my helmet to make sure they were still there and ready for the next day at least 20 times.
+I was around 6 or 7 at the time of my first lesson – I don’t remember exactly.
+But I do remember how I felt and that I must have checked my outfit and my boots and my helmet to make sure they were still there and ready for the next day at least 20 times.

 I was so nervous that something about what I had bought wouldn’t be appropriate.
 Would my breeches be too fancy?
 Should I wear jeans?
 No of course not – that’s silly!

 Would my boots not match the requirements?
 Would my t-shirt be good?
 Did I need a vest?
 Or a sweater?
 The questions just kept on coming.
 I just wanted everything to go perfectly!

 If you are anything like me, you are probably feeling the same way right now before your first lesson – anxious and too excited to sit still.

-Your First English Riding Lesson: What to Expect
+Your First English Horseback Riding Lesson: What to Expect

 You lessons will either be held in an indoor or outdoor training arena.
 This is a rectangular arena usually with a smoothened path around the edges from the horses.
 There is usually stools, poles, stands and other equipment in the middle or in a nearby room.

 Stools can be used to mount your horse depending on your height but eventually you should be able to mount using the stirrup only.
 Poles and stands are for fashioning horse jumps, which could apply to you after you’ve advanced and decide you want to start jumping.